rnckp/awesome-ogd-switzerland/readme.md

 - [Datalakes](https://www.datalakes-eawag.ch/) - National geo data portal for in-situ measurements of lakes.
 - [Alplakes](https://www.alplakes.eawag.ch/) - Operational lake models and remote sensing products.
 - [Swiss Data Cube](https://www.swissdatacube.org) - 80k satellite images, ~30 TB of earth observation data of Switzerland.
 The portal is operated by the University of Geneva and the United Nations Environment Programme/GRID-Geneva together with the University of Zurich and the Federal Institute for Forest, Snow and Landscape Research – WSL.
+- [EnviDat](https://www.envidat.ch/) - Environmental research data from Switzerland.
+The data is provided by research units of the Swiss Federal Institute for Forest, Snow and Landscape WSL.

 ### Cantonal and city level